LukeLambert/fly-dev-tunnel/README.md

 ## 5. Deploy the reverse proxy

-Run `flyctl deploy`.
+Run `fly deploy`.
 Once the app is deployed, you should have a tunnel from `https://your-app-name.fly.dev` to port `8000` on your local machine.

 ## 6. (Optional) Connect custom (sub)domains

 Visit the [Apps dashboard](https://fly.io/apps/) and select your app.
 Under the Certificates section, follow the instructions to add a custom domain.
 You can also add a wildcard subdomain, but this incurs a monthly fee.
-To map subdomains to ports, update your `fly.toml` and re-run `flyctl deploy`.
+To map subdomains to ports, update your `fly.toml` and re-run `fly deploy`.
 Example:

 ```
 [experimental]